Welcome to our COVID response page.

 - Please contact Ms. Abernethy, our Guidance Counselor, if your child is experiencing trauma or mental health issues or needs to be evaluated for an IEP or 504 plan.

-- Please contact Ms. Luciano, our Parent Coordinator, if your family has lost housing, is experiencing a crisis, or needs additional support during this time.
+- Please contact Ms. Alvarez, our Parent Coordinator, if your family has lost housing, is experiencing a crisis, or needs additional support during this time.

 - There are many community resources available for families who need help with housing support, utilities, mental health services, crisis services, and other supports during this time.
 Use the quick links to the right to connect with more community resources.